Hiring Local Talent and Extras: Casting Across Cultures

 Understanding Romania talent compensation

-Romania talent payment involves multiple components beyond basic fees.
-Social charges, agency commissions, and various allowances can significantly impact your budget.
+Romania talent payment involves many parts beyond basic fees.
+Social charges, agency commissions, and many allowances can significantly impact your budget.

-- ● Base daily rates vary by role type and union status
+- Base daily rates differ by role type and union status

-- ● Social charges add approximately 45% to gross payments
+- Social charges add about 45% to gross payments

-- ● Additional fees for wardrobe fittings, travel, and overtime
+- Extra fees for wardrobe fittings, travel, and late hours

 Rate Structures